 - a) The qualifying practice session(s) will be stated in the Final Instuctions.
-The Superbike specific qualifying format is described in Championship Regulations F3.1.
-The Supersport class will be a single qualifying session of a minimum duration of 25 minutes: all other classes will have a single qualifying session of a minimum of 20 minute duration.
+The BSB class specific qualifying format is described in Championship Regulations D3.1.
+All other classes will have a single qualifying session of a minimum of 20 minute duration, unless a specific championship qualifying format is prescribed.
 However, these may be amended in a 'force majeure' situation or if the circuit length, local planning conditions or the specific event format dictate otherwise. - b) Should any practice session be disrupted, the Race Director will normally resume the session to achieve the Championship criteria. - 1.5.6 RACE DISTANCE This will be stated in the Final Instructions and may be amended by the Race Director at any time by showing on Timing Display Screens and/or by the issue of a Bulletin.